-Sailor Moon Crystal: Episodes 1 through 5 Review
+Sailor Moon Crystal: First 10 Episodes

 According to the news portion of popular anime streaming site Crunchyroll, the first episode of Sailor Moon Crystal was viewed over a million times in the first two days of its premiere.
 Sailor Moon remains one of the biggest and most influential hit anime series of all time.

 Episode 1.
 Act 1 - Usagi - Sailor Moon

 High school student Usagi Tsukino is having a beautiful dream about a princess and prince, when she suddenly, comically wakes up, freaks out because she's late, and crashes down the stairs.

 When Usagi gets to school, she's punished for being late by having to stand outside the classroom, and it's revealed that she's not exactly such a great student.

-So, back to the lunch conversation, we hear that Naru's family owns a jewelry store.
+Then, we hear that Naru's family owns a jewelry store.
 Since they're going to offer some kind of sale making normally expensive jewelry more affordable, Usagi is dying to go check it out.

-Basically, it ends with Usagi discovering her powers and using them as Sailor Moon to save the women.
+It ends with Usagi discovering her powers and using them as Sailor Moon to save the women.
 This is accomplished with the help of Luna, the talking cat she ran into earlier, and a mysterious cape-and-mask-wearing stranger who calls himself Tuxedo Mask.